KumareshBabuNS/cfsmaug/README.md

 July 2016

+## How to run in CF

+You need to create a user provided service named `smaug-api`.
+Please refer to the `deploy` folder.
+Note that env vars (see below) will NOT override the cups when cloud profile is detected.

-## How to run
+## How to run standalone or from source

+You may need to add `cf-env` to your local maven repository.
+Please explore the `lib` folder.

 You need the below properties.
 Use Spring boot properties different files or env as you see fit.
-For Eclipse and dev tools, use secret as spring active profile and add an `application-secret.yml` alongside the `application.yml`
+For Eclipse and dev tools, use secret as spring active profile and add an `application-secret.yml` in the project folder.
 We encourage to do that as `.gitignore` will ignore the `application-secret.yml`

 On command line